 I know this isn’t a happy subject but I am getting more and more requests for books written for children about cancer.
-A few days ago I was scrolling through my facebook feed and four statuses in a row were about cancer written by friends.
-There is no six degrees of separation when it comes to cancer.
-I hope you never need to read any of these books, I hope this list is the least used list on my site, but it’s here if you need it.
-This is not a definitive list, please if you know any books about cancer for kids share the title in comments.
+A few days ago, I was scrolling through my facebook feed and four statuses in a row were about cancer written by friends.
+There are no six degrees of separation when it comes to cancer.
+I hope you never need to read any of these books.
+I hope this list is the least used list on my site, but it’s here if you need it.
+This is not a definitive list.
+Please, if you know any books about cancer for kids, share the title in comments.

 Champ’s Story: Dogs Get Cancer Too! by Sherry North is a sweet book about a little boy and his dog.
 While petting Champ Cody he finds a lump and it turns out to be cancer.
 Cody takes very good care of Champ while she goes through her chemo and she returns the favor when he is hurt.
 The story is touching and hits a few great points but the real gem are the back pages of the book that include facts and even quizzes about cancer.

 Punk Wig by Lori Ries is about as funny and cute as any book about cancer can be.
 In the book, a little boy explains that his mom has cancer.
 As she goes through chemotherapy and looses her hair, they go shopping for a wig.
 The wig she ends up choosing is a punk one that looks nothing like her hair before she lost it.
 The banter between mom and son is adorable.
 It explains cancer as “alien blobs” and chemo as “zapping ” them with medicine.
 The overall feeling of this book is upbeat and even the parts where the mom is obviously sick have little bits of whimsy thrown in.

 This is a good pick for preschoolers and for children curious about why a friend or acquaintance has lost their hair during chemotherapy.
 In this book, the mom goes into remission.
 It explains her recovery as all the alien blobs left and she gives her punk wig to her son for dress up.